There are several signs that your symptoms are probably from a benign condition rather than cancer.

 However, a headache that has been coming and going – over many months – without any other symptoms like nausea, vision or balance problems, cognitive changes or seizures – is most likely benign.

 “Intermittent or fleeting symptoms without specific location, association and [without] progressive nature are rarely due to cancer,” says Mark Levandovsky, MD, Founder and Medical Director of Preventive Medicine and Cancer Care.

-Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for over 17 years.
+Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for 20 years.

 Dr. Levandovsky explains, “In my experience there is lots of fear and anxiety around a possibility of cancer and very little understanding in the population as to the causes and contributors to cancers, and why we have one in two men and one in three women diagnosed with cancer.

 “The vast majority of these cancers could be prevented if we control the variable setup in our power, namely eating, drinking, activity and lifestyle/mental health choices.”